mozilla/mozdef-event-framework/docs/source/usage/preparation.rst

       * A private S3 bucket to hold the merge lambda code (merge.zip)
       * Add an archive of your zipped configuration files (templates are in the framework Github repo you clone) to the bucket you use for the merge lambda.

-      .. note:: The CF template will create a CodeCommit Repo with your configuration structure.
-      This will only need to be done once per event source, once the repo is created, you may commit to it via git or directly through aws-cli or the console.